Netgate/meta-ubmc/README.md

 If you follow the instructions that follow carefully, it should be possible to create a complete working system from a single shell command.
 Preparing the build system

-On a Linux system (Ubuntu, CentOS, Fedora or Debian are recommended) ensure that the followinf packages are installed:
+On a Linux system (Ubuntu, CentOS, Fedora or Debian are recommended) ensure that the following packages are installed:

     bc
     build-essential